chickadee » directory-utils

 Does not ensure that the file is executable!

-which-command-pathnames COMMAND-NAME #!optional ENVIRONMENT-VARIABLEprocedure
+find-command-pathnames COMMAND-NAME #!optional ENVIRONMENT-VARIABLEprocedure

 Returns the pathnames of COMMAND-NAME in the ENVIRONMENT-VARIABLE where the file exists, or #f when nothing found.